 Engage in Hobbies or Volunteering

-Avoid Triggers
+Avoid Known Triggers

-Join Self-Help Groups and Forums
+Join Community Groups

 Engage with self-help groups and online forums where you can express your identity and find support from others who understand your experience.